-- 16.3.4.
+16.3.4.
 3.17.12.
-An FMIA central counterparty should have comprehensive physical and information_security policies that address all potential vulnerabilities and threats.
+An FMIA central counterparty should have comprehensive physical and information security policies that address all potential vulnerabilities and threats.
 In particular, an FMIa central counterparty should have policies effective in assessing and mitigating vulnerabilities in its physical sites from attacks, intrusions, and natural disasters.
 An FMIA central counterparty also should have sound and robust information security policies, standards, practices, and controls to ensure an appropriate level of confidence and trust in the FMIcentral counterparty by all stakeholders.
-These policies, standards, practices, and controls should include the identification, assessment, and management of security threats and vulnerabilities for the purpose of implementing appropriate safeguards into its systems.
-Data should be protected from loss and leakage, unauthorised access, and other processing risks, such as negligence, fraud, poor administration, and inadequate recordkeeping.
-An FMI'sA central counterparty's information_security objectives and policies should conform to commercially reasonable standards for confidentiality, integrity, authentication, authorisation, non-repudiation, availability, and auditability (or accountability). - 16.4.
+These policies, standards, practices, and controls should include the identification, assessment, mitigation and management of current and potential future security threats and vulnerabilities for the purpose of implementing appropriate safeguards into its systems.
+These safeguards should both defend against the intrusion of external threats and limit the vulnerability of systems to threats that breach perimeter safeguards.
+System security should be subject to regular review and testing, and systems should be periodically updated as appropriate.
+Data should be protected from loss and leakage, unauthorised access, and other

+- processing risks, such as negligence, fraud, poor administration, and inadequate recordkeeping.
+An FMI's A central counterparty's information security objectives and policies should conform to commercially reasonable standards for confidentiality, integrity, authentication, authorisation, non-repudiation, availability, and auditability (or accountability). - 16.4.
 A central counterparty should ensure that it can reliably access and utilise well-trained and competent personnel, as well as technical and other resources.
 These arrangements should be designed to ensure that all key systems are operated securely and reliably in all circumstances, including where a related body becomes subject to external administration.